mohammedamoudii/RobotControlPanelPage/README.md

 # Robot Control Panel

 This project is a simple robot control panel built using PHP and HTML, which allows users to send directional commands (up, down, left, right) and view the last stored direction.
-The control panel communicates with a MySQL database to store and retrieve directions, and it only stores the last two directions sent.
+The control panel communicates with a  database to store and retrieve directions, and it only stores the last two directions sent.

 ## Usage
+1. upload database provided inside the file into xampp
+2. set conn.php  to access database

-1. Start your local server (Xampp)
+3. Start your local server (Xampp)
-2. Open `Cpanel.html` in your browser to access the control panel.
+4. Open `Cpanel.html` in your browser to access the control panel. e.g(localhost/Cpanel.html)
-3. Use the buttons to send directional commands.
+5. Use the buttons to send directional commands.
-4. Open `last_direction.php` in your browser to view the last stored direction.
+6. Open `last_direction.php` in your browser to view the last stored direction. e.g(localhost/last_direction.php)

 ## Files